DISCLAIMER: The M*A*S*H characters are

 "He would have liked to

 have met you."
-And Hawkeye knew it
+And Hawkeye knew it was true.
+His dad would have recognized

-true love--even the dysfunctional Hawkeye Pierce version of it--when he saw it.
+true love—even the dysfunctional Hawkeye Pierce version of it—when he saw it.

 Thank God Hawkeye had finally